 A thousand thanks to Laurence from Tourisme Cap d’Agde Méditerranée for her warm welcome!

-I hope that with all this, I have made you want to discover Cap d’Agde, and if you also have your own top recommendations and tips for this destination, don’t hesitate to share them in the comments below!
+I hope all of this has made you want to discover Cap d’Agde, and if you have your own great recommendations and tips for this destination, don’t hesitate to share them in the comments below!